Blog > Compilation Engagement > Compilation Engagement in Canada: Guide for SMEs & Accounting Firms (2026)

 Adhering to CSRS 4200: This Canadian-specific standard is an update to Section 9200, enhancing transparency and instilling trust in financial reporting.

-Appealing to foreign investors: Canadian trade connections are international, particularly with the U.S and Europe.
+Appealing to foreign investors: Canadian trade connections are international, particularly with the U.S. and Europe.
 The fact that the reports are professionally prepared gives the international parties the comfort that you are a company that can be relied upon.

-Minimizing the risk of non-compliance: In Canada, the risk of fines can be severe if an SME provides inaccurate or incomplete reporting.
+Minimising the risk of non-compliance: In Canada, the risk of fines can be severe if an SME provides inaccurate or incomplete reporting.
 Having the statement correctly prepared by a CPA should be a basic defence.

 CSRS 4200 Explanation

-The key elements of CSRS 4200 include:
+The key elements of CSRS 4200 include the following:

 • A mandatory engagement letter between the CPA and the client

-• A required Compilation Engagement Report is appended to the statements.
+• A required compilation engagement report is appended to the statements.

 • Clearly disclose the basis of accounting (e.g., cash basis, tax basis)